GoldDominik893/liberatube/README.md

 * [ ] Autoplay for playlists
 * [ ] Subscribing to channels
-* [ ] Caching the trending page to reduce loading times significantly
 * [ ] Annotations (clickable links on the video basically)

 ## Related Repositories